chenterry85/Flocking-Simulation/README.md

 # Flocking Simulation

 Flocking is a simulation that consists of boids in groups.
 The boids maneuver around to simulate real-life flocking behavior such as birds and fish.
 Boid is short for bird-oid, but they are just generic objects that interact with other boids to form flocks.
+Even after being seperated by obstacles, all boids will gradually conform back into groups.
 Each boid follows three behaviors: **separation**, **alignment**, and **cohesion**.

 - **Separation**: A boid does not want to be too close to other boids.
 - **Alignment**: A boid wants to move in the same direction as the others.